karuppiah7890/kafka-protobuf-producer/STORY.md

 - Create a Sample Proto file with a sample Message - DONE
 - Auto generate Java code for serializing and deserializing this message - DONE
 - Import a Kafka client library - DONE
-- Create a protocol buffer message producer using the Kafka client library
+- Create a protocol buffer message producer using the Kafka client library - DONE
-- Run Zookeeper and Kafka locally
+- Run Zookeeper and Kafka locally - DONE
-- Run my app to produce some dummy data
+- Run my app to produce some dummy data - DONE
-- Consume the dummy data using the kafka protobuf consumer
+- Consume the dummy data using the kafka protobuf consumer - DONE

 That confirms that we are able to produce protobuf messages as we would be able to consume them using another tool